awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-rds-database-instance.md

 `DBInstanceIdentifier`  <a name="cfn-rds-dbinstance-dbinstanceidentifier"></a>
 A name for the DB instance\.
 If you specify a name, AWS CloudFormation converts it to lowercase\.
 If you don't specify a name, AWS CloudFormation generates a unique physical ID and uses that ID for the DB instance\.
 For more information, see [Name Type](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-name.html)\.
+For information about constraints that apply to DB instance identifiers, see [Naming constraints in Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/CHAP_Limits.html#RDS_Limits.Constraints) in the *Amazon RDS User Guide*\.
-If you specify a name, you cannot perform updates that require replacement of this resource\.
+If you specify a name, you can't perform updates that require replacement of this resource\.
 You can perform updates that require no or some interruption\.
 If you must replace the resource, specify a new name\.
 *Required*: No
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)